20centaurifux/efind-website/docs/extensions.md

 	$ find . -name "*.jpg"

-Then each file found by GNU find is filtered by evaluating the second part of the expression.
+Then each found file is filtered by evaluating the second part of the expression.

 A function can have optional arguments.
 Non-zero values evaluate to true.
-The "artist_matches" function from the [taglib extension](http://github.com/20centaurifux/efind-taglib) returns a non-zero value if the specified artist name matches the artist found in the ID3 tags of the file:
+The *artist\_matches()* function from the [taglib extension](http://github.com/20centaurifux/efind-taglib) returns a non-zero value if the specified artist name matches the corresponding ID3 tag:

 	$ efind . 'name="*.mp3" and artist_matches("the cure")'

-To print a list with available functions from installed extensions run
+To print a list with available functions run

-	$ efind --list-extensions
+	$ efind --print-extensions

-Extensions can be installed globally in */etc/efind/extensions* or locally in *~/.efind/extensions*.
-Users can specifiy wildcard patterns in a personal blacklist (*~/.efind/blacklist*) to  prevent  extensions from being loaded.
-To disable all global extensions, for instance, add the following line to your blacklist:
+Extensions can be installed globally in */usr/lib/efind/extensions* or locally in *~/.efind/extensions*.
+You may want to specify wildcard patterns in a personal blacklist (*~/.efind/blacklist*) to prevent extensions from being loaded.
+To disable all global Python extensions, for instance, add the following line to your blacklist:

-	/etc/efind/extensions/*
+	/usr/lib/efind/extensions/*.py

 Lines starting with an hash (#) are ignored.
 To display blacklisted extensions type in

-	$ efind --show-blacklist
+	$ efind --print-blacklist

 ## Available extensions